Crystal Palace Dinosaurs: Mesozoic era

 Owen correctly identified Teleosaurus as similar to gharials, being slender Jurassic Crocodilians with very long thin jaws and small eyes, inferring from the sediment in which they were found that they were "more strictly marine than the crocodile of the Ganges [the gharial]."

 Cenozoic era

-Anoplotherium is an extinct mammal from the Eocene to Oligocene epochs, first found near Paris.
-Hawkins's models draws on Owen's speculation about its camel-like appearance.
+Anoplotherium commune is an extinct mammal species from the late Eocene to earliest Oligocene epochs, first found near Paris.
+Hawkins's models draw on Owen's speculation about its camel-like appearance.
 Three models were made, forming a small herd.
+Hawkins seemingly closely followed George Cuvier's reconstructions of A. commune, giving it short or naked hair following Cuvier's view that its anatomy implied an aquatic lifestyle.
+Hawkins deviated from Cuvier by making it look more camel-like with small lips, small and rounded ears, a sloping skull, and four toes on each foot.
+These errors are the result of Hawkins' overreliance on camelids as an analogue for anoplotheriids.
+Anoplotherium is today thought to have used its robust build and long tail for bipedal browsing.

+Confusion between whether the A. commune sculptures were of A. gracile (= Xiphodon gracilis) is common, resulting from 19th-century guidebooks listing both species as present on the Tertiary Island.
+A. gracile was another fossil species studied by Cuvier; it was later determined to be of a distinct genus Xiphodon.
+Today, the sculptures of the three animals are confirmed to be of A. commune, but the "Megaloceros" fawn has been identified as a misplaced statue of A. gracile.
+An 1854 illustration reveals that there were once four A. gracile sculptures, three of which were lost and one of which remains.
+The body of the sculpture appears more heavily inspired by camelids than A. commune with a gracile muscle build.

 Megaloceros giganteus or Irish Elk is a species from the Pliocene to Pleistocene epochs in Eurasia.
-Hawkins built a family unit of male, female and fawn; the adult male bore antlers made from actual fossil antlers, long since replaced.
-Moved from the third island, they had fallen into disrepair as they were in a place easily accessible by vandals.
-With their original but fragile antlers, the Irish Elks were the most accurate of the cenozoic models; since they are of recent geological age (dying out 11,000 years ago), Hawkins was able to model them on living deer.
+Hawkins built four Megaloceros sculptures, two male and two female.
+One sculpture of a doe was lost, leaving just three sculptures today.
+The adult male's antlers were made from actual fossil antlers, long since replaced.
+Moved from the third island, they had fallen into disrepair as they were easily reached by vandals.
+With their original but fragile antlers, the Irish Elks were the most accurate of the Cenozoic models; since they are of recent geological age (dying out 11,000 years ago), Hawkins was able to model them on living deer.